lpmi-13/current-projects/README.md

 - "controlled chaos"
 - https://education.ardanlabs.com/

+## 140) Create a twitch stream for the "Chaotic Good" project
+- think of a better name
+- invite notable SRE personalities and have them fix a simulated outage
+- Get some *basic* AWS environments built out in terraform, ready to deploy before the stream
+- Create 3-5 different scenarios for outages, and create the alerts for these (we can put it all in source transparently, but we need a _secret_ way to select which one gets triggered...probably via me kicking off _something_ on my side)
+- Figure out how to auth in the guests (plus also create SSH keys to be sent to them beforehand) via IAM roles
+- figure out the best platform to send alerts to (some people might prefer slack or discord or?)
+- Figure out how to reliably stream the action (it probably can't be their screen, since that doesn't scale if they don't stream).
+- Do we include a post-mortem (hopefully yes, but probably based on time constraints)
+- Do we include any "phone a friend" capability?

 ## 142) Find some gaps in scaleway cli and submit a PR
 - Easiest way to do this would be to start working on the k8s-the-hard-way walkthrough with it and see where the gaps are

 ## 143) K8s the hard way on scaleway
 - Possible that the CLI, which is very new, needs some functionality added to be able to complete the walkthrough

 ## 145) Homelab network expansion
 - get one pi for just prometheus/grafana